The Secret of Paradise Cave5 min read

-Paying a visit to Hang Son Doong means paying $3000 for the adventure to the only company that hosts visitors (quite the monopoly here).
-Not very budget friendly, right?!
+Paying a visit to Hang Son Doong means paying $3000 for the adventure to the only company that hosts visitors.
+Quite the monopoly and not very budget friendly, right?!
 Last time I checked my balance, it said – “Hang Son Doong will cause crisis”.
 If your budget has a similar opinion, fear not!
 The tropical rainforest national park features many caves—dendritic, dry, suspended and terraced—all for you to explore without feeling schemed.

 Welcome to Paradise Cave!

 Yeah, Heaven is on Earth!
-Well, a bit beneath earth if we are to be precise.
+Well, a bit beneath earth if we were to be precise.
 Just enough so that one could escape the unbearable heat.
 After all, Paradise is supposed to be cool.
 Hell is the hot one.

 Once you enter the cave, you feel a drop in the temperature which allows you to take a deep breath and relax.
 And then, once the drops of sweat had seized to blur your vision, and the heat is no longer heavy on your head, you open your eyes and see the magnificence of the hole you just entered.
 Once again, you are breathless but the reason is obvious.

 Curiously, one of the other 2 entrances is in… Laos.
 I cannot help but imagine all the possible smuggler stories that could have taken place here.
 Weapons, soldiers, secret missions, maps and plots.
 If only people knew about the cave in those times of war.
 But they didn’t, did they?